gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

     kubectl get svc --namespace=istio-system knative-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip} '
     ```

+    Output:

+    ```bash
+    35.161.143.124 my-machine-name:~ my-user$
+    ```

 1. The ingress is now available at this address and will route incoming requests to the proper service based on the DNS
     name in the request.
 To support this, a wildcard DNS A record should be created for the desired domain name.
+For example,
+    if your Knative base domain is `knative.example.com` then you need to create an A record with domain `*.knative.example.com`
+    pointing the ip address of the ingress.

     ![dns entry](img/dns-entry.png)

-## Deploying the GitLab Runner (optional)

-If the project is on GitLab.com, free shared runners are available and you do not have to deploy one.
-If a project specific runner is desired, or there are no shared runners, it is easy to deploy one.

-Simply click on the "**Install**" button for the GitLab Runner.
-It is important to note that the runner deployed is set as privileged, which means it essentially has root access to the underlying machine.
-This is required to build docker images, and so is on by default.

 ## Deploy the application with Knative